awsdocs/amazon-ecs-developer-guide/doc_source/agent-update-ecs-ami.md

      ```
      sudo service docker restart && sudo start ecs
      ```
+If you are still showing the older version running after this, then you can either restart the instance, or run the following commands on your instance:
+Amazon ECS\-optimized Amazon Linux 2 AMI:
+     ```
+     sudo systemctl restart ecs
+     ```
+Amazon ECS\-optimized Amazon Linux AMI:
+     ```
+     sudo service ecs restart
+     ```

 ## Updating the Amazon ECS Container Agent with the `UpdateContainerAgent` API Operation<a name="agent-update-api"></a>